sohampachpande/data-deduplication/README.md

 Install the requirements according to the requirements.txt file

-### Todo

-- [x] Tests on n-gram and Distance Features
-- [x] Cross Validation
-- [ ] Function to call the pretrained classifier to clean up Pandas DataFrame

 ### Relevent Papers

 [1] An Empirical Study on the (Non-)Importance of Cleaning Categorical Duplicates before ML \